 *Romania's policy, if it really existed, was rivaled in insanity by several of Ethiopia's, one of which was the cutting off of hands and legs for minor offenses.
 The second was that if someone committed murder, he would have to be disemboweled, in public, by his closest family member.
-Finally there was the banning of what they called lebasha, a method for "discovering" thieves.
+Finally there was what they called lebasha, a method for "discovering" thieves.
 In this method a medicine man would find a small boy, get him high on drugs, and send him into a house.
 When the boy entered the house he would point someone out, and whoever he pointed out would have his arms and legs cut off immediately -- a practice which could strike anyone at any time.
 All three of these practices were banned by the emperor Haile Selassie.

 But this leads me to ask a serious question of myself.
 Am I a saint if I don't believe the Gospel -- that I can be saved and be a sinner?
 Or in my trying to be like God, am I more like the Devil?

 When I went to Romania in the late 1990's I was in eighth grade, and it was the first time in my life I was away from my parents in another country.
 I was part of a youth group called Club Beyond, a Christian outreach program for kids in military families deployed all over the globe.
 I was actually too young to go, being in eighth grade, but the club leadership had decided I was well-behaved for my age, so I went to all the fundraisers and packed up my duffel bag and jumped in a bus with a bunch of random Navy brats.